Radon10043/Empirical-Study-LLM-MR/software-under-test/ClosestPair/chats/prompt.md

 ## Chat 3

 You are an expert on metamorphic testing.
-Based on the above case, please identify the metamorphic relation of this system: There is a system that calculates the distance of the closest pair of points in a set of given points.
+Based on the above case, please identify the metamorphic relation of this program: There is a program that calculates the distance of the closest pair of points in a set of given points.
 Its input is a set of points, and its return value is a float number representing the distance of the closest pair of points in the set.
 In addition, The definition of the struct `Point` is as follows:

 ```cpp
 struct Point {